-Duckhorn Wine Portfolio Blog
+Duckhorn Portfolio Wine Blog

-Posts written by Neil Bernardi, Duckhorn Wine Company's Vice President of Winemaking and many special guest bloggers.
+Posts written by Neil Bernardi, Vice President of Winemaking and many special guest bloggers.
 This collection of insights on winemaking, farming, entertaining and more is a great way to learn about the excitement of winery life and tips for enjoying the wines we produce.

 Hosting a lovely Thanksgiving celebration always seems more daunting than it truly is.
-By following these FIVE key ‘ingredients', you will be sure to cook up a bountiful Thanksgiving for your loved ones.
+By following these FIVE steps, you will be sure to cook up a bountiful Thanksgiving for your loved ones.

 - Embrace the Invite List: Thanksgiving is a time for family to reunite – but it is not just family that you can include in your celebrations.
 The customs of this holiday have grown beyond bloodlines, and into new traditions, such as ‘Friendsgiving.’
 Invite your closest pals and mutual friends to embrace the inclusivity of this beloved holiday.

 Tip: Always allot for one extra person than your guest count for that last-minute addition!

 - Choose the Perfect Flock of Wines: When choosing your wines for service, select those that pair well with your autumn-ingedient provisions.
 Pinot Noir is often known as the quintessential Thanksgiving wine due to its amazing versatility.
 Lucky for you, the Duckhorn Portfolio offers a beautiful array of Pinot Noir from many climates spanning from the Anderson Valley to Santa Maria Valley.
-Some of our favorite Pinots for pairing right now are the 2015 Goldeneye Anderson Valley Pinot Noir and the 2016 Migration Santa Maria Pinot Noir Bien Nacido Vineyard.
+Some of our favorite Pinots for pairing right now are the Goldeneye Anderson Valley Pinot Noir and the Migration Santa Maria Pinot Noir Bien Nacido Vineyard.

 - Pre-Plan for Showtime: Advanced preparation will save time on the big day when you are an hour from guest arrival.
 Prior to Thanksgiving, outline your shopping list and dinner timeline.
 Get the groceries purchased early to avoid the last-minute market mayhem and allow for multiple days of cooking to ensure you aren’t running laps around your kitchen on Thursday.